Increasing Pro Bono Engagement Among Our Members

 The Pro Bono Champion Awards recognize lawyers who have provided significant pro bono legal services in the healthcare/health law field, helping to increase the availability and quality of healthcare or otherwise provide needed access to the legal system for those in need.
 Our awardees represent excellence in fulfillment of the volunteer tradition of the legal profession.

-AHLA's inaugural class of Pro Bono Champions and their inspiring stories were featured in the February 2012 issue of AHLA Connections.
+In 2012 AHLA's inaugural class of Pro Bono Champions and their inspiring stories were featured in the an issue of AHLA Connections.
 Twenty-six healthcare attorneys were honored for their significant contributions to pro bono work in the healthcare/health law field during calendar years 2010 and 2011.
-Last year, AHLA honored thirty-one of its members for their dedication to providing pro bono services in the health law field during 2012.
-Read their stories at 2012 Pro Bono Champions.
+In 2013, AHLA honored thirty-one of its members for their dedication to providing pro bono services in the health law field during 2012.
+Read their stories here: 2012 Pro Bono Champions.

 A Word from One of AHLA's Past Presidents